littlehorse-enterprises/littlehorse/docs/docs/06-operations/10-docker-compose/15-three-servers.md

 # Three LittleHorse Orchestrators

-You can configure multiple LittleHorse Orchestrator brokers to communicate with one another.
-This provides workflow handling replication ensuring fault tolerance and high availability.
-For example, if one broker goes down, the remaining brokers can  facilitate a rebalance to keep your Workflows running smoothly.
+LittleHorse is a horizontally scalable system.
+As such, you can configure multiple LittleHorse Orchestrator servers to act as a cluster.
+This provides the following benefits:

+- High availability with hot standby replicas (note that durability is handled by Kafka and does not depend on the number of LittleHorse Servers).
+- Higher throughput as work is distributed across multiple LittleHorse Servers.

 This example shows how to run LittleHorse with three servers and a dashboard using Docker Compose without authentication.